The Recycle Platform: 5 years supporting textile/footwear recycling stakeholders across Europe

 Rigorous upstream sorting makes it possible to:

-This challenge is addressed in Refashion's “Characterisation study of waste streams entering and leaving sorting centres” (April 2023), which provides detailed data on the make-up of waste streams and helps to steer innovations in sorting and material preparation.
+This challenge is addressed in Refashion's “Characterisation study of the incoming and outgoing streams from sorting facilities ” (April 2023), which provides detailed data on the make-up of waste streams and helps to steer innovations in sorting and material preparation.

 Refashion’s “Study of disruptors and facilitators in the recycling of clothing, household linen and footwear” (February 2025) analyses these obstacles and suggests ways to automate their identification and removal.